NVIDIA-Merlin/HugeCTR/README.md

 Totally three kinds of files will be used as input of HugeCTR Training: configuration file (.json), model file, data set.

 ### Configuration File ###
-Configuration file should be a json format file e.g. [simple_sparse_embedding.json](https://gitlab-master.nvidia.com/zehuanw/HugeCTR/blob/master/utest/session/simple_sparse_embedding.json)
+Configuration file should be a json format file e.g. [simple_sparse_embedding.json](utest/session/simple_sparse_embedding.json)

 There are four sessions in a configuration file: "solver", "optimizer", "data", "layers".
 The sequence of these sessions is not restricted.
 * You can specify the device (or devices), batchsize, model_file.. in `solver` session;
 * and the `optimizer` that will be used in every layer.
-* File list and data set related configurations will be specified under `data` session.
 * Finally, layers should be listed under `layers`.
-Note that embedders should always be the first layer.
+Note that embedders should always be the first layers.

 ### Model File ###
 Model file is a binary file that will be loaded for weight initilization.